Novant8/svt-web-demonstrator/README.md

     nc -lvp 4242
     ```
 2. Log-in as an [existing user](#existing-users).
-3. Go to `http://localhost:5173/pages/add` to add a new page.
+3. Click the "New page" button on the back-end to add a new page.
 4. Insert a title and a header.
 5. Enter the following HTML tag for a simple alert to appear:
     ```html